 The 10 Best Ice Augers

-This wiki has been updated 34 times since it was first published in October of 2016.
+This wiki has been updated 35 times since it was first published in October of 2016.
 For anglers hardy enough to brave the bitter cold during fishing expeditions, one of these ice augers should be an essential part of your tackle.
 Our selection includes a combination of manual, electric, and propane-powered models at a range of price points.
 No matter the type, they all have the sturdy frames and sharp blades necessary to bore through thick layers of frozen H2O with ease.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes